-Consult the FDACS-DPI GIS tool to identify beekeepers with hives in your area: This tool can be found at www.
-FloridabeeProtection.org.

-Use pesticides only when needed: Foraging honey bees, other pollinators, and beneficial arthropods are a natural resource, and their intrinsic value should be taken into consideration.
+Use pesticides only when and where needed.
+Foraging honey bees, other pollinators, and beneficial arthropods are a natural resource, and their intrinsic value should be seriously considered.
 Vegetable, fruit, and seed crop yields in nearby fields can be adversely affected by reducing the population of pollinating insects and beneficial arthropods.
-It is always a good idea to check the field to be treated for populations of both harmful and beneficial arthropods.
+It is always a good idea to check the agricultural field or pesticide application site for populations of both harmful and beneficial arthropods.
 Pesticides play an important role in IPM but should be used only when needed.

-Crop Application: Develop a pest management plan that considers the likelihood of bees foraging during bloom.
+Develop a pest management plan that considers the likelihood of bees foraging during bloom.
 Labels for products that are toxic to bees may state that the applicator should not apply pesticides while crops are in bloom or may provide more specific instructions.
 Always carefully read and follow the instructions for pollinator safety.
-Such instructions may be found on the label's environmental hazards statement, the general use directions, and/or in crop-specific use instructions.
+Such instructions may be found in the label's environmental hazards statement, the general use directions, or in cropspecific use instructions.
 Some labels may not contain bee protection statements and others may even allow applications during bloom under some circumstances.
 Still others may prohibit application during the bloom season.
-Consult IFAS or FDACS if you have questions about the meaning of label language.
-Honey bees fly when the air temperature is above 55-60°F (12.8-15.6°C) and are most active from 8 a.m. to 5 p.m.
-Always check a field for bee activity immediately before an application, when the pesticide label bee protection statements apply.
-Evening applications, if allowed, may provide time for some pesticides to degrade or dry during the night.
+Consult UF/IFAS Extension or FDACS if you have questions about the meaning of label language.

+Honey bees fly when the air temperature is above 55°F-60°F (12.8°C-15.6°C) and are most active from 8 a.m. to 5 p.m.
+Always check a field for bee activity immediately before an application when the pesticide label bee protection statements apply.
+Evening applications, if allowed, may provide time for some pesticides to degrade or dry during the night, thereby reducing bee exposure when activity resumes the next morning.
 Be conscious of early days and longer hours in the peak of the summer, when bees will typically forage earlier and longer.
-Also, consider avoiding application during unusually low temperatures or when dew is forecast because under these conditions, sprays remain wet longer and their residues can persist.
+Also, consider avoiding application during unusually low temperatures or when dew is forecast because under these conditions, sprays remain wet longer, and their residues can persist.

 In general, ground applications are less hazardous to bees than are aerial applications.
-One should be sure not to directly spray open water sources or on-site apiaries.
+One should be sure not to spray open water sources or on-site apiaries directly.
 It is very important to reduce pesticide drift to non-target crops and vegetation.
-Drift-reducing application techniques include spray technologies (Figure 7), including driftreduction nozzles and the use of drift-retardant adjuvants, determining whether to use ground or aerial applications, avoiding applications during windy conditions, and using windbreaks, hedgerows, and vegetative buffers around crops.
-These activities will reduce the incidence or severity of honey bees' exposure to pesticides and aid in protecting non-managed pollinators.
-Although the above rules of thumb can be helpful, remember, ultimately you are responsible for complying with the specific label instructions of the pesticide product you are using.
+Drift-reducing application techniques (Figures 7A-7E) include increasing droplet size, reducing application spray pressure, using a low nozzle height, using drift-reduction nozzles, using drift-retardant adjuvants, and determining whether to use ground or aerial applications, avoiding applications during windy conditions, and using windbreaks, hedgerows, and vegetative buffers around crops.
+Policies prohibiting drift during windy conditions and buffer zones (e.g., "Do not apply this product when wind speed exceeds 10 miles per hour.") may appear on a product label (EPA 2001).
+These activities will reduce the incidence or severity of honey bee exposure to pesticides and aid in protecting non-managed pollinators.
+Although the above general rules can be helpful, remember, ultimately you are responsible for complying with the specific label instructions of the pesticide product you are using.

 More detailed information on tactics to minimize drift may be found in http://edis.ifas.ufl.edu/pi232.

 Figure 7A.
-Various methods of applying pesticides: (A) backpack sprayer Credits: Eileen Bus, University of Florida
+Various methods of applying pesticides: Backpack sprayer Credits: Eileen Buss, University of Florida

 Figure 7B.
-(B) boom sprayer Credits: UF/IFAS Pesticide Information Office
+Boom sprayer Credits: UF/IFAS Pesticide Information Office

 Figure 7C.
-(C) high clearance sprayer Credits: Hugh Smith, University of Florida
+High-clearance sprayer Credits: Hugh Smith, University of Florida